matt-mangia/kafka-admin/README.md

 Supply your configuration as above & adding the "-execute" option to actually execute the plans

 `java -jar <path-to-jar>  -properties <path.properties> -config <path-config.yml> -execute`

+### Generate a Topic & ACL Plan, then apply the changes and allow delete topics operation

+Supply your configuration as above & adding the "-execute -delete" options to actually execute the plans including the delete operation

+`java -jar <path-to-jar>  -properties <path.properties> -config <path-config.yml> -execute -delete`